webofdata/specification-archived/specification.md

 WebOfData defines a data model, a JSON serialistion for the data model, a data access protocol (Query), a data sharing protocol (Synchronisation) and a data management protocol (CRUD).
 Compliant implementations can choose which of the APIs they support, but must adhere to the rules and semantics of the data model and serialisation definition.

-We talk about the of implementions of these protocols and adherence to the serialisation representations to be WoD nodes.
-A WoD node implementation can
+Software that implemention these protocols and adheres to the serialisation representations are called WoD nodes.
+The potential set of services that can connect these WoD nodes together is what makes the WoD protocol exciting for the web at large and organisations looking to get control of their data.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

 ## Data Model Definition

 The WebOfData data model can be thought of an Entity-Graph model.
 Entities are complex objects of keys with values.
-Where keys are URIs and values can be literals, lists or another entity.
+Where keys are URIs and values can be literals, lists of values, or an entity.
 In addition there is a reference value type that points to (references) another entity.
 This allows entities to be connected together in a graph at global scale.

 The value of a reference type is a URI and not some local internal identifier.
 The power of this is that it can be resolved globally.
 It can be used to lookup the related entity from one or more API endpoints.
-WoD does not define where a client can resolve an reference value, but does define the capabilities that a WoD data access endpoint should support.
+WoD does not define where a client can resolve a reference value, but does define the capabilities that a WoD query endpoint should support.

 Given that each entity is only a partial representation of a subject the data model also defines how to merge two entities.
 (The algorithm can be applied recursively to merge multiple representations.)